1965 visit by Pope Paul VI to the United States: Visit

-Aftermath

-With the visit, Paul VI became the first pope to visit the Americas, the Western Hemisphere, and the New World.
+Popular attendance

 Sources vary on how many people saw the pope during his travel, with different sources giving values of 1 million, 4 million, and 5 million.
 An additional 100 million people watched the event on television.
 Following the visit, a shrine dedicated to both Paul VI and the Vatican's world's fair pavilion was erected in Flushing Meadows–Corona Park.

+Later developments

 In the early 1980s, the United States and the Holy See established diplomatic relations.
-In the ensuing years, several popes have visited the United States, with Time commenting in 2015 that a papal visitation has occurred "at least once a decade" since then.
-Multiple popes have visited New York City and, similar to Paul VI, have held Mass services at Yankee Stadium.
+In the ensuing years, Popes John Paul II, Benedict XVI and Francis have visited the United States, with Time commenting in 2015 that a papal visitation has occurred "at least once a decade" since then.
+The popes visited New York City and, similar to Paul VI, have held Mass services at Yankee Stadium.
 During his visit to the United States in 2015, Pope Francis also visited St. Patrick's Cathedral and gave a speech at the United Nations headquarters.